Australia’s Solar Battery Rebates by State and Federal + Calculator

 the Australian government has announced a massive $2.3 billion incentive (rebate) to make home battery storage more affordable.
 The newly announced program aims to cut the cost of installing a typical home battery by around 30%, which could mean savings of up to $4,000 (typical 11.5 kWh battery) for many Aussie households.
 In 2025, the maximum available subsidy is approximately $372 per usable kWh of battery storage.
 This amount will gradually decrease each year until the scheme ends in 2030.
 The structure is similar to the Small-scale Renewable Energy Scheme (SRES) currently used for solar systems.

-The federal rebate can be combined with existing state and territory battery incentives in NSW, WA, and the NT.
+The federal rebate can be combined with existing state and territory battery incentives in WA.
 The rebate is available to homeowners, small businesses, and community facilities.

-Under the new incentive, businesses installing batteries between 5kWh and 50kWh may be eligible for rebates of up to $18,500.
+Under the new Federal Battery Rebate, businesses installing batteries between 5kWh and 50kWh may be eligible for rebates of up to $18,500.
 The program would be delivered through the Small-scale Renewable Energy Scheme (SRES), which already provides rooftop solar subsidies.

 Batteries installed before July 1, 2025, can still qualify for the rebate — as long as they are not switched on until the program officially begins.